kosmydel/GridWars/README.md

 - to attack the enemy.

 Another important thing was to find optimal parameters for our algorithm.
-We created a gui-less simulator and then used GridSearch to find the parameters.
+We created a GUI-less simulator and then used GridSearch to find the parameters.
 Before this optimization, our bot was only in the top 3.

 **Fun fact:** We ran over 100.000 games to find the best parameters.
 It took a whole night to do that.